Prezzo Holdings

-Prezzo Holdings Limited is a chain restaurant operator in the United Kingdom.
+Prz Realisations (2) Limited is a chain restaurant operator in the United Kingdom.

 History

 In 2014 the company was bought by private equity investment firm TPG Capital for just over £300 million.

 On 23 March 2018 Prezzo Holdings announced it was closing the 33 branch Tex-Mex chain Chimichanga, and closing 92 branches of the Prezzo chain, in a company voluntary arrangement (CVA) restructuring whereby rents at 57 other sites were to be reduced by between 25% and 50%.
 The contraction jeopardised up to 1,800 out of the 4,500 jobs at the time.

 Subsidiaries

 It operates using several casual dining brands: